"TONYA AND NANCY: THE ROCK OPERA" AT FLORIDA'S THEATREZONE

 "AND THEN THERE WERE NONE" AT NYC'S SECRET THEATRE

-Since I'm always trying to keep my skills honed and fresh, there's nothing like doing good old-fashioned British melodrama to get back to basics.
-And this, Agatha Christie's original whodunit, has been a blast.
-From a fabulous cast - including Broadway's David Engel and PierStudios co-teacher Peggy Lewis - to a great director (the always fabulous Christopher Noffke), this experience has been a BLAST.
-And audiences are squirming in their seats!
-The show runs until April 28th in Long Island City!
-Get Tickets HERE.
+Since I'm always trying to keep my skills honed, there's nothing like doing good old-fashioned British melodrama to get back to basics.
+And playing Blore in this, Agatha Christie's original whodunit, was a blast.
+From a fabulous cast - including Broadway's David Engel and PierStudios co-teacher Peggy Lewis - to a great director (the always fabulous Christopher Noffke), the show ended up being nominated 2 NYC Innovative Theatre Awards including Best Revival of a Play!

 "ON A CLEAR DAY YOU CAN SEE FOREVER" AT FLORIDA'S THEATREZONE

-I'm back to my favorite theatre to play Sir Hubert Insdale in one of my favorite under-produced musicals - "On a Clear Day."
+I was back to one of my favorite theatres to play Sir Hubert Insdale in one of my favorite under-produced musicals - "On a Clear Day."
 In fact, I loved this musical so much growing up, I once named my goldfish Mark and Daisy.
 (I was 12.)
-So come see me, and my sun-kissed skin, in March.
-Tickets here: https://theatre.zone/show/on-a-clear-day-you-can-see-forever/
+What a thrill singing the score and getting to bring this kooky piece to life.

 "FOREVER PLAID" AT WISCONSIN'S PALACE IN THE DELLS